 The insurance website will be available for Undergraduate and PCS students starting on June 10, 2019.

 The insurance website will be available for International, Graduate and Law and Gabelli School of Business students starting in July.

-Graduate, GBA, Law and Dissertation students carrying 5 or fewer credits may purchase coverage on a voluntary basis.
+Graduate, Law and Dissertation students carrying 5 or fewer credits as well, as students enrolled in Gabelli online programs with four semester starts each calendar year, may purchase coverage on a voluntary basis.
 Students do not have to do a waiver.

 International students can learn more about their insurance requirements on Fordham's Office of International Students Health Insurance.
-The deadline for International students to complete the Insurance Registration Process is September 10, 2018, for the spring semester.
+The deadline for International students to complete the Insurance Registration Process is September 10, 2019, for the fall semester.
 Please see new changes to waive out of the student insurance plan below

 To meet these criteria you must: